How do I apply for a PEF Loan?

 Steps for obtaining a PEF Loan:

-- Complete the online loan application using your LDS Account username and password.
-You may use a computer at your local self-reliance center, Institute of Religion, Family History Center, or anywhere there is an internet connection.
+- Complete the online loan application using your LDS Account and the education plan you created in your Education for Better Work group.
+You may use a computer at your local self-reliance center, Institute of Religion, family history center, or anywhere there is an internet connection.

-If you have questions about the application, you may call the Help Desk team at the PEF Mentoring Center.
-Volunteers in your stake may also be able to help you.
+If you have questions about the application, your stake or district self-reliance specialist may be able to help you.